ekonda/kutana/docs/index.rst

 dropped.

 Callbacks has priorities.
-It's just a number, but to not get lost in priorities it is highly recommended to use default priority - 400.
-It you need to run your callback earlier, you can register your callback with `early=True` argument.
-This will increase priority by 200, so it will be called before most of usual callbacks.
+It's just a number, but to not get lost in priorities it is highly recommended to use default priority - 0.

 Executers can use plugins.
 Plugins contains logically grouped callbacks with arbitrary data like plugins's name, description etc. Plugins register their callbacks in executor, and executor register callbacks in kutana.
 Plugins' callbacks can return None (implicitly or explicitly) or `"DONE"` to mark update as processed.

+Priority of plugins' callbacks works only in that plugin.
+If your want to make plugin that does something before other plugins - you should split your plugin into two parts: one with high priority, other with normal.

 Environments
 ------------